 However, numerous studies prove that there is only a tiny influence (or no influence at all) when we speak about rainwater harvesting systems taking water from rivers and streams.
 The main argument is that most people who harvest rainwater will ensure the water reuse and bring it back to the ground later (for instance, when they will water their vegetable gardens).

-Secondly, there is a solid conviction regarding the affection of rainwater on people’s health.
+Secondly, there is a solid conviction regarding the effects of rainwater on people’s health.
 It may be dangerous to drink this water, and in some cases, it is non-potable at all.
 That is why many people are quite skeptical about rainwater collection and allow only its non-potable domestic use.

 Now that you know why some people think that it might be illegal to collect rainwater, let us explain to you some legal aspects and determine what regulations apply in this or that American state.